This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 The second dish we tried was the pastel-swirled unicorn waffles (first photo), which came with multicolored ice cream, fresh strawberries and banana, topped with sprinkles and honey and a cone for the “unicorn horn”.
 It was delish!
 And since I’m obsessed with cotton candy I, of course, had to finish the meal off with an entire box of it.

 To wash all this artificial goodness down, we ordered a pearlescent fruit punch that came in a star-shaped mug and although it looked super pretty it was probably our least favorite of the day.
 The artificial fruit flavor was overwhelming, so let’s just say it was the opposite of refreshing.

 We got our food and drink fairly quickly except for the waffle dish which was made behind the counter.
 The wait for that was about an hour, even though the café was almost empty at that point.
 We paid a little under 650 Baht / $20 for everything, which makes it the second most expensive meal we had during our four days in Bangkok.

-So is the Unicorn Café worth your time?
+So is the Unicorn Café worth the hype?

-I would say yes.
-If you can see the fun in all the plastic, the eager selfie-snappers and the sort of tacky interior you’re in for a great time.
+Yes, the Unicorn Café in Bangkok is worth your time.
+If you can see the fun in all the plastic, the eager selfie-snappers and the sort of tacky interior, you’re in for a great time.
 But I wouldn’t skip any of the major attractions like temples, food tours or markets to go there.